CarlRaymond/jquery.cardswipe/README.md

 See <http://en.wikipedia.org/wiki/Magnetic_card> to understand the format of the data on a card.
 For details of the format of bank card numbers, see <http://en.wikipedia.org/wiki/Bank_card_number>.

-The data fileds on a line are typically separated by carets, and padded with spaces.
+The data fields on a line are typically separated by carets, and padded with spaces.
 Lines are separated by question marks, and the end of a scan is indicated by a carriage return character.
 Note that the exact format could vary between various models of card reader.
 My own experience is limited to the reader I have.
 I welcome additions and corrections to this information.

 To determine the format of the card you're interested in, scan as many samples as you can into a plain text editor like vi or Notepad.